SirRobSmith/deployed-hello-world/README.md

 # Usage as a template

-1. Clone this registry locally, using your git method of choice
+1. Fork this Repo and clone it locally, using your git method of choice
 2. (Mac/Linux Users) run ./local-setup.sh
 3. Follow the link in your terminal, appending /hello-world (i.e. http://127.0.0.1:5000/hello-world)
 4. Modify as required